-The Group pledged land use rights classified as prepaid lease payments in right-of-use assets with aggregate carrying amounts of approximately HK\$18,949,000 (2020: HK\$6,868,000) as at 31 December 2021 to secure the Group's bank borrowing as set out in note 27 and general banking facilities granted to the Group.
+The Group pledged land use rights classified as prepaid lease payments in rights-of-use assets with aggregate carrying amounts of approximately HK\$10,741,000 as at 31 December 2022 to secure the general banking facilities granted to the Group (2021: HK\$18,949,000 to secure the Group's bank borrowing as set out in note 27 and general banking facilities granted to the Group).
 The land use right relates to land in the PRC, with lease term ends in 2056.